 The aim of the workshop is to connect our personal narratives to larger, timeless and universal patterns and in this way help us understand – without judgement – our complex and rich state of being.
 The workshop has the potential to promote well being by allowing us to connect creatively and mindfully with archetypal energies in a safe and non judgmental environment.
 The approach draws from the transcendental and transformative traditions of Indian philosophy, rather than from the catharsis focused western theatre traditions.
 Dance is embodied philosophy in all cultures and, in Indian philosophy, it is as much a sadhana, or spiritual discipline, as it is ritual.
 The workshop draws from this approach to dance and links to the temple dance traditions where the dancer, the danced and the spectator were all part of the transformative experience of Rasa, or the feeling of union with the universe.

 No previous experience of dance or archetypes is necessary.
+You can hear Padma talkng about this workshop here.

 9.30- 11.00 am Introduction, core physicality of Kali through sculpture